Wolverine971/9takes/src/blog/people/celebrities/Jon-Stewart.md

         "@type": "Date",
         "@value": "2023-07-16"
       },
-      "description": "This article offers a comprehensive understanding of Jon Stewart from the perspective of the Enneagram Type 7.
+      "description": "This article offers a comprehensive understanding of Jon Stewart from the perspective of the Enneagram type 7.
 It explores his persona, daily life, a mild controversy, and how all these are indicative of his Type 7 traits.
-Additionally, it provides a listicle of how every enneagram type perceives Jon Stewart.", "headline": "The Enthusiast's View: A Deep Dive into Jon Stewart's Enneagram Type 7 Personality", "image": {
+Additionally, it provides a listicle of how every Enneagram type perceives Jon Stewart.", "headline": "The Enthusiast's View: A Deep Dive into Jon Stewart's Enneagram type 7 Personality", "image": {
         "@type": "ImageObject",
         "height": 900,